Code-Institute-Submissions/pythongameproject/README.md

             ⋅⋅* Given that I am authenticating a user ⋅⋅* When the username is "someone"
               ⋅⋅* And the password is "whodoesntexist"
-            ⋅⋅* Then I should find that the user is not authenticated
+            ⋅⋅* Then I should find that the user is not authenticated, but created

     ----------------------------------------------------------------------------